PravinduG/Analog-Function-Generator/README.md

 ![Analog Function Generator](Images/Assembly_1.jpg)

 ## Project Overview
 A precise analog function generator capable of generating multiple waveforms in a wide range of frequencies.
-This is an idea device for electronics enthusiasts to obtain various waveforms they may need.
+This is an ideal device for electronics enthusiasts to obtain various waveforms they may need.

 ### Features
 - **Waveforms:** Sine, Square, PWM, Triangle, Sawtooth